prthiaga/mcrouter-wiki/List-of-Route-Handles.md

 ```
 See [[Prefix routing setup]] for a more detailed example.

+**Note:** PrefixSelectorRoute can be only used as a topmost route handle in config tree.
+It's the only route handle with such restriction.

 ###PoolRoute
 Route handle that routes to a pool.
 With different settings, it provides the same
 functionality as [HashRoute](#hashroute), but also allows rate limiting, shadowing, et cetera.